fan-ziqi/rl_sar/README.md

 [中文文档](README_CN.md)

-Simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots. "sar" stands for "simulation and real"
+This repository provides a framework for simulation verification and physical deployment of robot reinforcement learning algorithms, suitable for quadruped robots, wheeled robots, and humanoid robots. "sar" stands for "simulation and real"

+feature:
-This framework supports legged_gym based on IaacGym and IsaacLab based on IsaacSim.
+- Support legged_gym based on IaacGym and IsaacLab based on IsaacSim.
 Use `framework` to distinguish.
+- The code supports both cpp and python, you can find python version in `src/rl_sar/scripts`

 [Click to discuss on Discord](https://discord.gg/vmVjkhVugU)